cparnot/XgridFUSE/README.markdown

 ![Xgrid filesystem hierarchy](readme-hierarchy.png "Xgrid filesystem hierarchy")

 Grids and jobs will appear as folder with a name composed of their identifier followed by their actual name (e.g. '-10- My Grid' or '-19289- fasta job').
-Tasks will appear as folders, named after their task index.
-While the results are still loading, the task names will have the word "loading..." appended after the task index.
+Tasks will also appear as folders, and will contain the files and stdout/sterr streams as appropriate.
+While the results are still loading, the task names will simply be numbers and will have the word "loading..." appended after that number.

 ![Loading job results](readme-loading-results.png "Loading job results")